-Accordingly, we have determined that our NEOs for Fiscal 2023 were as follows:
+Accordingly, we have determined that our NEOs for the fiscal year ended December 31, 2024 ("Fiscal 2024") were as follows:

-- Hamed Shahbazi, Founder, Chief Executive Officer and Chair; - Eva Fong, Chief Financial Officer; - Amir Javidan, Chief Operating Officer; - Jay Kreger, Chief Executive Officer of CRH Medical Corporation ("CRH"), a wholly-owned subsidiary of the Company; and - Beemal Shah, Chief Operating Officer of CRH.
+- Hamed Shahbazi, Founder, Chief Executive Officer and Chair; - Eva Fong, Chief Financial Officer; - Amir Javidan, Chief Operating Officer; - Jay Kreger, Chief Executive Officer of CRH Medical Corporation ("CRH"), a wholly-owned subsidiary of the Company; and - Dina Sergi, Chief Executive Officer of MyHealth Partners Inc. ("MHP"), a wholly-owned subsidiary of the Company.